LTTLabsOSS/markbench-tests/total_war_warhammer_iii/README.md

 # Total War: Warhammer III

-This script navigates through in-game menus to the built in benchmark and runs it with the current settings.
-It then waits for a results screen before exiting.
+This script navigates through in-game menus to the built in benchmarking tool then runs it with the current settings.
+It will wait for a results screen before exiting.

 ## Prerequisites